zowe/community/Project Management/PI Planning/23PI3 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 23PI3 Objectives.md

   * Zowe User Authentication
   * Zowe Security Overview

+  **Tasks:**
+  * Perform a review of [Zowe secure setup and configuration](https://docs.zowe.org/stable/getting-started/zowe-secure-setup/).
+  * Draft a chapter for Security Configuration in the user-guide section.
+  * Include validation steps where possible.
+  * Draft an article 'Troubleshooting installation and configuration' with links to

+  * Begin to explore creation of a migration guide (from v1 to v2)

 ## Consumer Awareness Section(s)
 Objective: Determine how best to communicate important changes (deprecations, eliminations or new introductions) to the Zowe technology that may have an impact on Zowe Consumers (and Extenders).
 This may be in the form of a general section that links to embedded alerts near the related / applicable technical documentation or something else.

-## Zowe Issue Triaging/Handling Guide
+## Zowe Issue Triaging/Handling Guide (stretch)

 * Develop the Issue Triaging/Handling Guide to help contributors understand the criteria and process for triaging and assigning issues across repos. ([TSC Issue](https://github.com/zowe/community/blob/master/Technical-Steering-Committee/issues.md#issues))